bgruey/redirektor/ReadMe.md

 The redirect also has a qrcode with a transparent background that is returned with the response.
 The bytes are base64 encoded, need to be decoded then saved to a png file.

+The owner of the link, defined as the Api key stored in the database, is the last Api key to request creation of the redirect.

 ##### Request
 ```json
 {